-Number of Persons to be Served: The Alexandria Residential Care Home can serve up to 10 persons at a time.
+Number of Persons to be Served: The 560 assisted rental units at Annie B. Rose House, Ladrey Highrise and Claridge House are counted among the number of persons to be served in Section II.A.1.
 ACIART will serve approximately 80 elderly and/or disabled households.
 The number of elderly persons to be assisted through the VMH Program is unknown at this time.
 The City's Real Property Tax Relief Program will offer real property tax relief to approximately 600 homeowners age 65 and over in the form of exemptions or deferrals.
 The City's Rent Relief Program will continue to offer limited rental assistance for an estimated 125 income-eligible elderly tenants age 65 and over, or tenants with complete and total disabilities.

 Support For Activities By Other Entities: The City would support, and certify as consistent with the Consolidated Plan, applications by other entities for funding to provide housing for the elderly only to the extent that the requested assistance is for the replacement or preservation of (a) assisted units for the elderly covered by Resolution 830, (b) existing, privately-owned rental housing with project-based assistance, (c) units available to elderly persons with tenant-based assistance, or (d) for the development of an assisted living facility.
 Any new proposals for subsidized/assisted rental housing in the City may be approved at City Council discretion.
-In considering such proposals, the City Council will evaluate the extent to which the proposed project provides for a mix of incomes, the provision of support services by the project's sponsors, and, in the case of a rental rehabilitation project, the extent to which the proposed rehabilitation will provide significant improvements to the property in question and serve as a stabilizing influence on the surrounding neighborhood.
+In considering such proposals, the City Council will evaluate the extent to which the proposed project provides for a mix of incomes, the provision of support services by the project' s sponsors, and, in the case of a rental rehabilitation project, the extent to which the proposed rehabilitation will provide significant improvements to the property in question and serve as a stabilizing influence on the surrounding neighborhood.
 In giving such consideration, Council will give highest consideration to proposed projects that will be used to maintain or replace Resolution 830 units.
 Organizations and agencies are encouraged to come forward with their plans for City Council review and approval as far as possible in advance of application due dates.

 Geographic Distribution of Activities: Services are provided to income-eligible City residents Citywide.
 Publicly-assisted housing facilities serving elderly City residents are as follows: Ladrey High Rise, 300 Wythe Street; Annie B. Rose House, 399 Pendleton Street, and Claridge House, 301 North Ripley Street; and 38 ARHA-owned units at the Park Place Condominium located at 2500 N. Van Dorn Street.
 Other publicly-assisted and private market, project-based subsidized housing is located throughout the City (see Figure 1 in Appendix III).
-The Alexandria Residential Care Home is located at 716/718 North Columbus Street.

 Service Delivery and Management: ARHA provides the federally-assisted rental units at Ladrey House.
 The remaining subsidized rental units discussed above are privately-owned.
-The Alexandria Office of Aging and Adult Services in the Department of Human Services oversees the remaining programs described above for elderly persons, except for the Home Rehabilitation Loan Program, which is administered by the City's Office of Housing, and the activities undertaken by the private non-profit organizations Christmas in April Rebuilding Together and VMH, Inc. The Department of Human
+The Alexandria Office of Aging and Adult Services in the Department of Human Services oversees the remaining programs described above for elderly persons, except for the Home Rehabilitation Loan Program, which is administered by the City's Office of Housing, and the activities undertaken by the private non-profit organizations Christmas in April Rebuilding Together and VMH, Inc. The Department of Human Services does refer potential applicants to the latter two groups, as well as to the City's Home

-Services does refer potential applicants to the latter two groups, as well as to the City's Home Rehabilitation Loan Program (described in Section II.A.3).
+Rehabilitation Loan Program (described in Section II.A.3).

-■ II.A.7.
+II.A.7.
 Persons with Physical and Sensory Disabilities